Early Childhood Education Associate in Science

 Mathematics or Science General Education course

-Students entering the A.S. program with a current National Preschool CDA Credential (training by a Department of Education program) may receive credit for EEC1011, EEC2930 and EEC 2949 after completing 12 credit hours with Seminole State.
+Students entering the A.S. program with a current National Preschool CDA Credential or a DCF Staff Credntial (training by a Department of Education program) may receive credit for EEC1011, EEC2930 and EEC 2949 after completing 12 credit hours with Seminole State.
 Contact the Program Manager for details.

 If you choose a Science General Education course, due to state law, you must also complete any college developmental mathematics course(s) if you are non-exempt and if any were required by your entry-level test scores, before you can be awarded an associate degree.